 The SIS equipment is in continuous use at the Electromedicine Clinic.
 Our supply of the SIS machines to our end-user customers, and the information that we can provide to them about use of the SIS equipment, is backed by this real-world, ongoing clinical expertise and experience.

 Our mission is to provide highly effective electromedical (electrotherapy) stimulator and electrode systems, for general and widest possible accessibility and benefit.
-We will supply advanced electromedical equipment that is fast and simple to apply, directly to individuals or organizations, for use by healthcare professionals and capably at home without any necessary medical expertise.
+We will supply advanced electromedical equipment that is fast and simple to apply, directly to individuals or organizations, for use by both healthcare professionals and capably at home without any necessary medical expertise.

 Richard Malter - Inventor and Clinical Advisor, SIS Machines Project.
 Clinical and Research Director, Electromedicine & Research Lab, Frankston, Melbourne, Australia.
 Senior Research Scientist (honorary), Research Institute of Global Physiology, Behavior & Treatment (USA).
 New York Academy of Medicine Continuing Medical Education, International College of Acupuncture & Electro-Therapeutics.
 Memberships: Bioelectromagnetics Society, Australian Traditional Medicine Society.